 In this tranquil scene the leopard skin so casually draped on the stairs belies the wild untamed land they lived in.

-The photograph below is dedicated to my father Clive Percival Beckley.
+The photograph below is dedicated to my Michelle’s father, Clive Percival Beckley.
 Born 1908 in this Draaifontein farmhouse.
 In later life he always expressed the wish and spoke often of returning there one day.
 Unfortunately living in Australia made it difficult and he passed away before that could happen.
 I’d like to believe that he was there in spirit when this photograph was taken.

 In their Footsteps: A Beckley Family History by Tony Beckley.
 Unpublished